-IRIS (Identification and Referral to Improve Safety) is a GP based domestic violence and abuse (DVA) training, support and referral programme.
-Funded by the South Wales Police and Crime Commissioner and Cwm Taf University Health Board the project will operate initially for 2 years.
+IRIS is a GP based domestic violence and abuse (DVA) training, support and referral programme funded by Cwm Taf Morganwwg University Health Board.

 Core areas of the programme are training and education, clinical enquiry, care pathways and an enhanced referral pathway to specialist domestic violence services.
-It is aimed at women who are experiencing DVA from a current partner, ex-partner or adult family member.
+It is aimed at women who have experienced Domestic Abuse from a current partner, ex-partner or adult family member.
 IRIS also provides information and signposting for male victims and for perpetrators.

-IRIS is a collaboration between primary care and third sector organisations specialising in DVA.
-An advocate educator is linked to general practices and based in a local specialist DVA service, in Cwm Taf this is Safer Merthyr Tydfil and Women’s Aid RCT.
-The advocate educator will work in partnership with a local clinical lead to co-deliver the training to approximately 46 practices across Cwm Taf.
+IRIS is a collaboration between primary care and third sector organisations specialising in Domestic Abuse.
+An advocate educator is linked to general practices and based in a local specialist service, these are Safer Merthyr Tydfil and RCT Domestic Abuse Services.
+The advocate educator works in partnership with a local clinical lead to co-deliver IRIS training to practices across the Cwm Taf Morgannwg region.

 - In-house specialist domestic violence training sessions to become better equipped to respond to concerns and disclosures of DVA from all patients including perpetrators.
 This includes training for all clinicians, as well as reception/administrative team.

 - Ongoing support and DVA consultancy after training is completed from a named Advocate Educator.

 - Literature (posters and cards) for practices explaining that they are a DVA aware practice.

 - Developed and enhanced safeguarding responses to both children and adults.

 - A simple referral pathway for patients to a named Advocate Educator, reducing time required from GPs and practices to respond to disclosures and related issues.